Just had a C-section? These tips will help with your recovery!

 In the first two weeks of recovery, a lot of focus is on the incision.
 That is, after all, the source of your pain.
 You will want it to be as clean as possible, so that it recovers as smoothly as possible.
 While taking a shower, let soapy water pass over the wound (but do not scrub).
 Then pat at it gently and air it out a little to dry.

-Within a week, your wound will be mostly healed, Wagner says 4 .
+Generally, your wound will be mostly healed around a week.
 But look out for signs of complications.
 For example, if you develop a fever or if the skin surrounding the incision turns red or it starts oozing green or pus-colored liquid, or it becomes hard or painful, call your doctor.
 These could be signs of infection.

 Once your wound has healed, about six weeks after delivery, you can use scar-reducing ointments to help with the appearance of the scar.
 The colour will likely fade, but it will be there.
 For most c-section mothers, the scar is horizontal and falls under the bathing suit line, making it very subtle.

 So with all these tips in mind, you are on your way to a smooth recovery.
 After all, a happy mummy makes a happy baby too!